 9 mobility concepts were presented to respondents including ride pooling, micro-transit, motorbike taxi, robotaxi, e-scooter sharing and bike sharing.
 In general women were less willing to use new mobility systems, particularly ride pooling, motorbike sharing and robotaxis.
 At this point it is not known why.

 Accessibility is a door to door issue.
-The White paper offers suggestions which include engaging with people with disability in the design of vehicles, services and infrastructure.
+The White paper offers suggestions that include engaging with people with disability in the design of vehicles, services and infrastructure.

 Prioritise a journey planner that provides accessible information about door to door journeys.
 It would improve willingness to travel.
 Redesign bikesharing schemes, e-scooters and cycle lanes.
 Ensure AI solutions are developed with people with disability and accessibility experts to avoid bias in design.